TristanStephen18/denr-portal/README.txt

 //update firebase token for denr-e-services-project - done
 # update routes and script locations // done
-# update tables to datatables - pending (added tables)
+# update tables to datatables - pending (added tables) // ongoing
 //afternoon (tinamad)
-# buttons in datahelpers update to constants or move
+# buttons in datahelpers update to constants or move//error occured when updated

-# additional (create functions for fetching other status type permits)
+# additional (create functions for fetching other status type permits) //ongoing
+#updateallpermits with updated permits e.g tp and wildlife

+//tommorrow
-# finalize rps chief account
+# do rps chief account
 # refactor partials and other uis

 #remove searching in table partials (both)